CloudOJ/ums/README.md

-# CloudOJ v2
+# μms

-CloudOJ Version 2
+A User Management System.